Noemvriana: Background

 In early 1915, Britain offered Greece "territorial concessions in Asia Minor" if it would participate in the upcoming Gallipoli Campaign.
-Venizelos supported this idea, while the king and his military advisers opposed it.
-Dismayed by the king's opposition, the prime minister resigned on 21 February 1915.
-A few months later, Venizelos' Liberal Party won the May elections and formed a new government.
-By that time, the Gallipoli campaign was faltering and Serbia was in precarious military situation.
+Venizelos supported this idea, while the King and his military advisers opposed it.
+Dismayed by the King's opposition, the prime minister resigned on 21 February 1915.
+A few months later, Venizelos's Liberal Party won the May elections and formed a new government.
+By that time, the Gallipoli campaign was faltering, and Serbia was in a precarious military situation.

-When Bulgaria mobilized against Serbia on 23 September 1915, Venizelos persuaded the king to sign a decree for a Greek counter-mobilization as stipulated by the Greek-Serbian Alliance of 1913 and asked the Anglo-French army to defend Thessaloniki and aid Serbia.
-The Allies, led by General Maurice Sarrail, began landing on 22 September 1915 and entrenched around the city as it was vulnerable against a German–Bulgarian advance; it was reinforced in the end of the year with troops withdrawn from the Gallipoli campaign.
-The Greek parliament gave Venizelos a vote of confidence to help Serbia, however, the king refused to abandon the neutral position of Greece, which forced the prime minister to resign and led to the dissolution of parliament.
-The Liberals considered the king's actions unconstitutional and they boycotted the December elections, escalating the animosity between the king and Venizelos as well as their loyal followers.
+When Bulgaria mobilized against Serbia on 23 September 1915, Venizelos persuaded the King to sign a decree for a Greek counter-mobilization as stipulated by the Greek–Serbian Alliance of 1913 and asked the Allies to defend Thessaloniki and aid Serbia without the King's explicit approval.
+The Greek parliament gave Venizelos a vote of confidence to help Serbia; however, the King refused to abandon the neutral position of Greece, which forced Venizelos to resign and led to the dissolution of parliament.
+The Liberals considered the King's actions unconstitutional, and they boycotted the December elections, escalating the animosity between Constantine and Venizelos as well as their loyal followers.
+The Allies, led by General Maurice Sarrail, landed at Thessaloniki on 5 October 1915 (hours before Venizelos's resignation) and entrenched around the city as it was vulnerable to a German–Bulgarian advance; the Allied army was reinforced at the end of the year with troops withdrawn from the Gallipoli campaign.